Assets listed and traded on a public exchange e.g. the ASX.

 Focused on core property in US cities that have an ongoing comparative advantage for long-term property outperformance, characterised by educated, stable and fast-growing employment bases.
 We are a founding and relatively large investor and have successfully negotiated reduced management fees and a seat on the Advisory Board.

-Find out more about Australian Retirement Trust’s Diversified Alternatives option that comprises our private capital, infrastructure and hedge fund investments, and a 5% allocation to cash.
+Find out more about Australian Retirement Trust’s Diversified Alternatives option that comprises our private equity, infrastructure and hedge fund investments, and a 5% allocation to cash.

 We’ve designed this option for members who want to generate wealth over the medium to long term but with reduced fluctuations in returns through exposure to our unlisted investments and trading strategies.